guettli/deadends-of-it/README.md

 # Epilogue

 You use some tools or methods which are dated?
-You would never ever do this again if you could start from scratch, but you need to support this old stuff because it is your job?
+No need to follow every hype, but you would never ever do this again if you could start from scratch.

-Me too.

-You can't change the world in one day.

-But I think it is healthy to reflect upon the things you did in the past and discuss the conclusion with others.
+Lesson learned: The [Bandwagon effect](https://en.wikipedia.org/wiki/Bandwagon_effect) eats diversity.
+[The winner takes it all](https://www.youtube.com/watch?v=92cwKCU8Z5c)